florianbehrens/DeCoF2/README.md

 notify operation is carried out on value changes by the publisher.

-All those mentioned operations can be realized by messages sent back and forth in any format.
+All those mentioned operations can be realized by messages sent back and forth in any protocol.
 The framework provides some useful protocols and even allows to write your own.

 ### Discovery